praX03/neuroscience-and-ml/README.md

 SpectraVis
 ==========

-This is the code from [this](https://youtu.be/e_BOJS1BLj8) video on Youtube by Siraj Raval.

 An interactive network visualization tool for exploring [functional brain connectivity](http://www.scholarpedia.org/article/Brain_connectivity) using [d3.js](http://d3js.org/).
 See [this](http://ericdeno.com/research/SpectraVis/) for an example of SpectraVis in action.